Posted on June 10th 2018

 It could have been so easy to add actual manager aspects.
 This is a hotel manager simulator in which you manage nothing.
 All you can do is move furniture, poorly.
 You never have to budget your funds, it doesn't matter who is or isn't in the hotel, it doesn't matter what furniture is or isn't in the hotel.
 Nothing matters.

 Compared to games that are merely bad and that we'd just unceremoniously dump fifteen minutes in, this one pisses us off because the result isn't good, but there definitely is an underlying idea that we would want to see completed and polished and balanced and good.
 We wouldn't want another completely different game of hotel manager simulator.
 We don't want just a hotel manager.
-We liked the idea of having THESE characters in THIS setting in THIS hotel.
-But then, they didn't do it.
-We can so easily see all the places where, if it had been us making this game, we would have implemented different mechanics to give it variety and so on... but we can never remake this game.
-And even if Maxis came down from heaven and gave us their blessing to make another game like this... its time has passed.
+We liked the idea of having these characters in this setting in this hotel.
+But then, it didn't really happen.
+We can so easily see all the places where, if we were in charge, we would have implemented different mechanics to give the game more variety and so on... but this game of our imaginations can never exist.
+The time has passed.
 It's over.
-It had a chance, and that chance was wasted on... what exactly did they blow the budget on?
-The 3D?
-The touchscreen gimmicks?
-What happened here?
+It had a chance, and that chance was wasted on... what exactly?

-At the beginning of the game when Frankie arrives and demands to be in the penthouse, it makes sense, and we're going along with the plot because it makes sense, he's a mafia lord acting like a mafia lord.
+Even the main plot as it is seems to lose steam as it goes.
+At the beginning of the game when Frankie arrives and demands to be in the penthouse, it makes sense, and we're going along with the plot because it makes sense: he's a mafia lord acting like a mafia lord.
 But then, the same plot happens again with Ava Cadavra taking over the penthouse.
 She says she wants some privacy to write her songs, and requests us to accommodate her religious preferences by building a shrine to cow Satan.
 Sure... but pay for the room!
-Why are we letting her off without paying for the room?
-With Frankie, it was under threat of breaking our kneecaps.
+Why are we letting her get the room for free?
+When it was Frankie, it was under threat of breaking our kneecaps.
 What's Ava Cadavra going to do?
 Are we that scared of her gothic fashion choices?
-Then this plotline happens a third time with Optimum Alfred taking over the penthouse, and that also doesn't make sense, and culminates in that five Mechanical skill points thing that would make even a nun curse.
-The plot is just artificially inflated.
-It feels like Frankie was meant to be the main plot, and then everything else is extraneous.
-But the gall to repeat the same plot thrice, for less and less established reasons!
+Then this plotline happens a third time with Optimum Alfred taking over the penthouse, and that makes the least sense of all.
+We suspect this plotline was really designed around Frankie, but then the other characters didn't get to have their own plots fleshed out, instead with just the same idea recycled, for less and less established reasons.

-The highlight of the game was Giuseppi saying "shuka de blinkin" when he wants a kiss.
+The highlight for us of playing this game was Giuseppi saying "shuka de blinkin" when he wants a kiss.
 No offense to Giuseppi, but that's not saying much.

 - Strangetown Funk: Let's Play the Sims 2 For DS, an on-point written let's play of the beginning of the game, from which we borrowed the screenshots of Honest Jackson, Tristan Legend, and Emperor Xizzle's dialogue.